 Where to stay: While there are plenty of accommodation options near Weligama Beach, I recommend checking out Cape Weligama instead if your budget allows – it’s one of the best luxury hotels in Sri Lanka with top notch facilities and hospitality.
 It also features one of the most spectacular infinity pools in all of Sri Lanka: a crescent-shaped “Moon Pool” that drapes over the headland and offers panoramic views of the coast.
 Click here to check current rates and availability at Cape Weligama or read my Cape Weligama hotel review here.

 7. Unakuruwa Beach

-Unakuruwa Beach near Tangalle is a lesser-known sheltered bay that is reminiscent of how Hiriketiya Beach looked 4-5 years ago.
+Unakuruwa Beach near Tangalle (not to be confused with Unawatuna Beach) is a lesser-known sheltered bay that is reminiscent of how Hiriketiya Beach looked 4-5 years ago.
 It is still relatively under-the-radar among visitors to Sri Lanka, but growing in popular among avid surfers who love the right-hand point break here.